How to Move to Germany from India: Job Seeker Visa and Chancenkarte Guide 2026

 | Mumbai | 6–12 weeks | 6–10 weeks |

-Mumbai has the longest appointment wait times — slots fill approximately 3 months in advance.
+Mumbai has the longest appointment wait times among the posts covered by the research — slots fill approximately 3 months in advance.
+For other Indian posts, check the current mission portal.
 If you are based in Maharashtra and Mumbai consulate wait times are prohibitive, check whether you can apply at another consulate based on your registered address.
 Jurisdiction rules apply strictly: your application must be submitted to the consulate covering your state of residence.

 The Consular Services Portal (CSP) is now the primary gateway for Indian applications.
 Upload all digital documents before your in-person appointment.
 Consular officers do a preliminary digital review before the appointment, and if documents are missing or incorrect, you may be contacted before appearing in person.
 This also means that incomplete applications are caught earlier and the appointment itself is shorter.